 - Basic : $12/month

 - A better client experience.
 Your clients and team will find the Editor interface much easier than Wordpress’s backend.
 Plus Webflow includes client billing services.

-- Similiar learning curve.
-Like Wordpress, Webflow has a learning curve.
+- Similar learning curve.
+Like WordPress, Webflow has a learning curve.
 You’ll want to spend a few hours in the Webflow University to get the hang of it.

 One key to Shopify is the Shopify App Store.
 While Shopify’s core covers typical ecommerce features (example: products, discounts, analytics, marketing etc.), the App Store covers everything that is more unusual (example: gift wrap upsells, back in stock notifications).

 So many other ecommerce builders are confusing and overwhleming.
 Just look at Volusion:

 Not Shopify.
 Because Shopify has an App Store, they keep their core editor clear and intuitive— notice how simple and clean it is by comparison?: